Warhunt: Release

 The film was released in theaters, on digital and on demand on January 21, 2022.

 Reception

-The film has a 27 percent rating on Rotten Tomatoes based on eleven reviews.

 Joe Leydon of Variety gave the film a positive review and wrote, "Blood-drained Nazis!
 Predatory witches!
 Mind-twisted soldiers!
 And Mickey Rourke in an eyepatch!
 Cowabunga!"

 Michael Pementel of Bloody Disgusting also gave it a positive review, giving it four "skulls" out of five.